-Ben Burnside is passionate about representing the rights of the mentally and physically disabled and injured people.
-He focuses his practice on helping disabled workers receive the Social Security Disability benefits to which they are entitled, especially when they have been denied those benefits in the past.
+Ben Burnside is passionate about representing the rights of mentally and physically disabled and injured people.
+He focuses his practice on helping disabled workers and veterans receive the Social Security Disability and VA benefits to which they are entitled, especially when they have been denied those benefits in the past.

 Ben is a proven advocate for his clients.
 In 2008, he became a member of the Million Dollar Advocates Forum, a prestigious association of trial lawyers.
 Membership is limited to attorneys who have won million dollar or multimillion dollar verdicts, awards or settlements for their clients.
 Fewer than 1 percent of attorneys in the United States are members of the Million Dollar Advocates Forum, and fewer than 100 attorneys in North Carolina have earned the distinction since the group was founded in 1993.